telerik/teststudio-docs/docs/features/logical-steps/if-else.md

 ![If Element Exists][14]

-If step 4 is executed the *SecondLink* element would be added to the DOM and **if condition** passes normally as shown bellow.
+If step 4 is executed the *SecondLink* element would be added to the DOM and **if condition** passes normally as shown below.

 ![Else Element Exists][15]